 Music enriches the community’s worship in the beauty of holiness and the Cathedral is blessed with a fine choral tradition.
 As well as adult and children’s choirs, the Cathedral organ, built in 1974, is one of the finest in the country.
-Cathedral music is the responsibility of Gary Bowler.

 The Cathedral Choir and Cathedral Choristers provide high quality musical leadership.
 The demands for rehearsals and regular attendance at services are such that members of these choirs spend more time at the Cathedral than almost anyone else!